UK MPs start inquiry into TalkTalk hack

-LONDON British members of parliament will hold an inquiry into the circumstances surrounding a cyber attack on telecoms firm TalkTalk (TALK.L), which was initially thought to have put the private details of over 4 million customers at risk.
+LONDON British members of parliament will hold an inquiry into the circumstances surrounding a cyber attack on telecoms firm TalkTalk, which was initially thought to have put the private details of over 4 million customers at risk.

 The Culture, Media and Sport Committee said on Wednesday that they were concerned about how companies store and secure customer information online and wanted to investigate the robustness of measures put in place by telecoms and internet companies.